therumi08/Script-VBS-Ver-Numero-Licencia-Windows/README.md

 # scriptvbsvernumerolicenciawindows
-Este script es para ver el numero de producto de 25 caracteres de windows.
+This script is to see the windows 25 character product number.